 - Purchase electricity from a supplier committed to renewable energy.
 Seek to maximise the proportion from renewable energy sources, whilst also supporting investment in new renewable energy schemes.

-- Ensure that timber furniture, and any other timber products, are recycled or from well-managed, sustainable sources and are Forest Stewardship Council (FSC) certified.
+- Ensure that timber furniture, and any other timber products, are recycled or are from well-managed, sustainable sources and are Forest Stewardship Council (FSC) certified.

 - Purchase fair-trade and/or organic beverages.

-- Undertake voluntary work with the local community and / or environmental organisations and make donations to seek to offset carbon emissions from our activities.
+- Undertake voluntary work with the local community and/or environmental organisations and make donations to seek to offset carbon emissions from our activities.

 - Ensure that any Subcontractors, Suppliers or Designers that we employ take account of sustainability issues.